arushia14/arushia14/README.md

 - 🎓  I am a computer science graduate student at Northeastern University
 - 🧬  I studied biotech engineering as an undergrad
 - 👩🏻  My pronouns: She/Her

+Check out some of my projects below ⬇